1992 The Winston

 The 1992 edition of The Winston was a stock car racing competition that took place on May 16, 1992.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 70-lap race was an exhibition race in the 1992 NASCAR Winston Cup Series.
 This was the first broadcast of The Winston on TNN, which aired the event until 2000.
 It was also better known as One Hot Night because it was the first ever race that was held on a superspeedway at night.
 Davey Allison of Robert Yates Racing won the pole, led the most laps, and won the race.
 This was also the final appearance of Richard Petty and Alan Kulwicki at The Winston; Petty retired at the end of the season and Kulwicki was killed in a plane crash on April 1, 1993.

 Background

-The Winston was open to race winners from last season through the 1992 Winston 500 at Talladega Superspeedway and all previous All-Star race winners and NASCAR Winston Cup champions who had attempted to qualify for every race in 1992 were eligible to compete in the All-Star Race.
+The 1992 All-Star Race (as now referred by NASCAR), featured a slight modification to the format.
+As was the case in the past, winning drivers and team owners from last season through the 1992 Winston 500 at Talladega Superspeedway were exempt.
+New to the event was exemptions for Cup Series Champions and All-Star Race winners, provided they were a full-time driver.
+This allowed Richard Petty (in his final season) and Terry Labonte to be slotted into the field.
+With only 18 drivers eligible, the two drivers in the All-Star Open were added to fill the field to 20.